-This deck is in its current form not a Tier 1 deck or anywhere close to it.
+In its current form, this is not a Tier 1 deck.
 It has a couple of weaknesses that are hard to solve with the current Warlock cards.
 However, this deck has an overall decent win rate and makes up for its poor win rate versus a couple of decks by its great win rate versus a lot of others.
 One deck it does great against is the top of the current S-tier: Jade druid.

 The general idea of the deck is, as the name implies, to mill your opponents.
 This means you want to make them overdraw and discard a lot of cards, so you will ultimately win the game in fatigue.
 Of course this is not the only plan of this deck, but against most (slower) decks, this plan is what you should be going for.